dafnifacility/cli/docs/dafni_cli.md

 ## Installation and basic usage

-With python installed and available on the command line use the following to install the CLI.
+With python and [pip](https://pip.pypa.io/en/stable/getting-started/) installed and available on the command line use the following to install the CLI

 ```bash
 pip install dafni-cli